marioortizmanero/polybar-pulseaudio-control/README.md

         Step size when inc/decrementing volume.
         Default: 2
   --sink-blacklist <name>[,<name>...]
         Sinks to ignore when switching.
+You can use globs.
+Don't forget to quote the string when using globs, to avoid unwanted shell glob extension.
         Default: none
   --sink-nicknames-from <prop>
         pactl property to use for sink names, unless overriden by